Gabr1el132/Gabr1el132/README.md

 ## 👋Hello, my name is Gabriel

 I'm learning C language at university at the moment.
-Also, i have already coded peojects in Python and HTML and CSS.
+Also, i have already coded peojects in Python, HTML and CSS.

 🔭 Currently I'm working with memory allocation projects, also using structs and other C lang's mechanisms.